Unity-Technologies/UnityRenderStreaming/Plugin/README_EN.md

-# Building the plugin
+# Building the Plugin

 ### Embedding libwebrtc

-The plugin relies on **libwebrtc**, so building it requires a static link to libwebrtc. `webrtc-win.zip` can be found on the Github Release page.
+The plugin relies on **libwebrtc**, so building it requires a static libwebrtc link. `webrtc-win.zip` can be found on the Github Release page.

  <img src="../Packages/com.unity.webrtc/Documentation~/images/libwebrtc_github_release.png" width=600 align=center>